Bundesliga: Bayern Munich clinch eighth straight Bundesliga title | DW | 16.06.2020

 Robert Lewandowski’s clinical turn and shot in the closing moments of the first half was enough to settle an absorbing game against Werder Bremen, and secure a 29th Bundesliga title for Germany’s premier team.

-The winning goal was Lewandowski’s 31st in the Bundesliga this season, his highest personal tally in another prolific season, although Bayern had to see out a nervy final few minutes of the game with ten men after a red card for Alphonso Davies.
+The winning goal was Lewandowski’s 31st in the Bundesliga this season, his highest personal tally in another prolific season.
+Bayern had to see out a nervy final few minutes of the game with ten men after Alphonso Davies was sent off after picking up a second yellow.
+The Canadian was fortunate to escape red earlier in the game, when he appeared to lash out at Leonardo Bittencourt.
+VAR did not intervene, though.

-The title is Bayern’s first under coach Hansi Flick, who took over from the fired Niko Kovac in November, and the new man has overseen an incredible run of results, with Bayern winning their last 11 games in a row.
+The title is Bayern's first under coach Hansi Flick, who took over from Niko Kovac in November 2019.
+Flick has overseen an incredible run of results, with Bayern winning their last 11 games in a row.

 Werder Bremen put in a strong performance but remain deep in the relegation mire and face Mainz in a six-pointer this Saturday — a game which could decide their fate.